Sanjit A. Seshia

 [ Quick Links: Publications | Research | Talks | Software | Teaching | Students & Postdocs | CV (in PDF) ]

-We offered a "massive open online course" (MOOC) on Cyber-Physical Systems on the edX platform: EECS149.1x.
+I co-developed, with Edward A. Lee, an undergraduate course on Embedded, Cyber-Physical Systems.
+We also published an accompanying textbook Introduction to Embedded Systems: A Cyber-Physical Systems Approach currently in its second edition published by MIT Press.
+Our textbook has been adopted in over 50 countries.
+In 2014, we offered one of the first "massive open online courses" (MOOCs) on Cyber-Physical Systems on the edX platform: EECS149.1x.
 This MOOC was the first, to our knowledge, to employ formal verification in the automatic grading system (which was designed using inductive synthesis).
 More information about the automatic grading software, CPSGrader, is available here.
-Related to this effort, I have taught a graduate-level course on Formal Methods for Engineering Education.
+I also taught a graduate-level course on Formal Methods for Engineering Education, one of the early classes to explore the use of AI/ML in CPS and robotics education at scale.

 Selected talks and further details on research and teaching are available.
 A good starting point is to browse my recent publications.